24 Jan Back to School – Lunch box snacks

 Frozen Smoothies in your kid’s lunchbox

 Smoothies are the perfect alternative to fill up your children’s tummies for lunch.
 It will keep tummies full for longer, a healthier alternative and it will keep their lunchboxes cold on warmer days.
+Fill them into your Zestio Reusable Pouches and you are ready to go!

 1 – Basic Smoothie Recipe – So Easy